Cost to Build a Custom Home in Wisconsin in 2023

 Excavation, Foundation & Concrete Work

-The excavation, foundation, and concrete work for your home are other significant costs to factor in during construction.
+Excavation, foundation, and concrete work for your home are other significant costs to factor in during construction.
 This includes land excavation, pouring the foundation, and laying the concrete for your basement and floors.

 These are all things you will go through with your home-building team to determine the best course of action for your home and budget.